When clients get Stunt Driving tickets or charges in Ontario, they often do not have a clear understanding of demerit points. Sure, there are 6

 This is very different than the penalties for simple speeding under section 128 of the Highway Traffic Act.
 With simple speeding, the fines and demerit point penalties are fixed.
 There is no discretion with what your penalty is going to be.

-However, if you are charged with Stunt Driving or Racing, the penalties that you are subject to have a very wide range.
+However, if you are charged with Stunt Driving or Racing in Ontario, the penalties that you are subject to have a very wide range.
 These penalties are NOT fixed because of the severity of the Stunt Driving or Racing charge.
 The more severe your case is, the more severe the penalty will be.

 Who decides on what the penalty will be?